Centerpoint-Gaming/timenite/privacy-policy.md

 <br />

-To disclosure, Timenite uses Cloudflare Pages for the hosting.
+- Timenite uses Cloudflare Pages for the hosting.